KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> join.vs(name, ext)
 k('("one.py";"two.py";"three.py")')
 ```
-The mnemonic rule is "vs" = "vector, scalar".
+The mnemonic rule is "vs" = "vector, scalar". (_Scalar_ is a synonym for _atom_.)
 Now, if you want to prepend a directory name to each resulting file, you can use the `sv` attribute:
 ```python
 >>> d = K.string("/tmp/")
 >>> join.sv(d, _)